 According to Dr. Bahr, “The benefit of undergraduate research programs is especially evident when you have researchers like Mercedes and Jared that often will push our Biotech research team outside the box.
 Their young brains, trained at UNCP for critical thinking, are helping to drive new ideas, ingenuity, and intellectual inquiry.
 Dr. Farizatto said this about her mentee -- “Jared Tuton has shown a high scientific inquisitiveness and drive that resulted in this award.
 His keen interest in research, engagement, and dedication has made important contributions to the neuroscience field.
 I am so proud of him and every student that daily enrich our research Lab.”
 The Bahr Lab has mentored more than 150 undergraduate researchers.

 Students from across the state participated in the annual conference, which was hosted by Lenoir-Rhyne University on March 12-13th.
 Because of the COVID pandemic, last year’s conference was cancelled, and this year’s conference was held in a virtual format for the first time ever.
 You can read more about Mercedes and Jared below.
 Congratulations to these students for their excellent work!

 Mercedes Dos Santos

-Tuton is a junior majoring in biology with a biomedical emphasis.
-She has been doing research with Dr. Bahr and Dr. Farizatto for about two years now, and with their support and guidance, I have grown tremendously as a scientist.
-I plan on pursuing either an MD, an MD/PhD or simply a PhD.
-I have not quite decided since I have fallen in love with research over these last couple of years.
-I'm interested primarily in neuroscience and more specifically, the pathology of various neurodegenerative diseases.
+Jared Tuton is a junior at UNCP who is majoring in biology with a biomedical emphasis.
+He has been doing research with Drs.
+Bahr and Farizatto for about two years now, and with their support and guidance, he says he has grown tremendously as a scientist.
+He plans on pursuing either an MD, an MD/PhD, or simply a PhD, but he has not decided which graduate program to pursue, because he has "fallen in love with research."
+He is interested primarily in neuroscience and more specifically, the pathology of various neurodegenerative diseases.

 Jared also has the distinction of being a recipient of a North Carolina Space Grant scholarship for 2020-2021.